Horizon-LEAD/irtx-parcels-jsprit-connector/README.md

 Parameter             | Values                            | Description
 ---                   | ---                               | ---
-`--parcels-path`          | String                            | Path to the input file containing the synthetic parcels `--output-path`         | String                            | Path to the output file that will contain the operator information
+`--parcels-path`          | String                            | Path to the input file containing the synthetic parcels `--perimeter-path`          | String                            | GeoPackage file describing the perimeter of the study area `--output-path`         | String                            | Path to the output file that will contain the operator information
 `--operator-id`         | String                            | Identifier of the operator in the downstream JSprit model `--center-latitude`     | Real                            | Latitude of the distribution center